Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Agustus 2025 04.27.50 UTC
+- WIB: Senin, 4 Agustus 2025 05.30.56 UTC
-- WITA: Senin, 4 Agustus 2025 05.27.50 UTC
+- WITA: Senin, 4 Agustus 2025 06.30.56 UTC
-- WIT: Senin, 4 Agustus 2025 06.27.50 UTC
+- WIT: Senin, 4 Agustus 2025 07.30.56 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature